You are here

 Support and Care for a Friend

-Whether you are a friend or Wentworth faculty or staff, you may be the first to notice that someone you care about begins to act in a different way.
+As a member of the Wentworth community , you maybe the first to notice that someone you care about begins to act in a different way.
 NEVER be afraid to ask “Are you okay?”
 You may be the first person to respond to someone, this might be the question that helps begin recovery.
 First and foremost, obtain immediate help from Wentworth Public Safety if the survivor is injured or unsafe in any way.

 Helpful Strategies for Talking with a Survivor

 - Listen.
 Use active listening skills and allow the survivor tell as much or as little of their story as they feel comfortable with.
-It is not up to you to “figure out what happened” or even understand all of the circumstances or details of the assault.
-Simply listening is enough.
+It is not up to you to “figure out what happened” or even understand all of the circumstances or details of the incident.

-- Assure them that they are not to blame for the assault in any way.
-Survivors of sexual assault often blame themselves for what has happened.
+- Assure them that they are not to blame for the incident in any way.
+Survivors of sexual misconduct may blame themselves for what has happened.
 It is important to assure survivors that no matter what happened - it was not their fault.

 - Respect the survivor’s need for privacy.
 Be sure to tell the survivor before they start sharing if you have a College role that prevents you from keeping information confidential.
 Tell the person that you want to support them, and this support may involve sharing this information with people who can help.
 Please note, the only truly confidential resources on campus are the counselors at the Center for Wellness and Disability Services (617-989-4390).

 - Assure them they are not alone.
-Survivors of sexual assault often feel isolated, scared, and powerless.
+Survivors of sexual misconduct may feel isolated, scared, and powerless.
 Tell the survivor that you are there for them; then follow through by being there to listen and support.

 - Use all available resources.
 Assist the survivor to get connected to campus resources or other professionals who can help.
-Say “There are people on campus who are experts in this, who know what to do and who can be trusted.”
+Say “There are people on campus who are valuable resources for incidents like this, who know what to do and who can be trusted.”

-- Get help for yourself.
+- Take Care of Yourself.
 Even those with the best intentions can become over-involved with the survivor’s recovery, possibly hurting both of you.
 Seek advice if you have any concerns about how to help.
 Staff in the Center for Wellness and Disability Services (617-989-4390) can help you.

 Things to Avoid When Helping a Survivor